 A vessel must undergo annual surveys, intermediate surveys, drydockings and special surveys.
 In lieu of a special survey, a vessel's machinery may be on a continuous survey cycle, under which the machinery would be surveyed periodically over a five-year period.
 Every vessel should have a minimum of two examinations of the outside of a vessel's bottom and related items during each five-year special survey period.
 One such examination is to be carried out in conjunction with the Special Periodical Survey.
 In all cases, the interval between any two such examinations is not to exceed 36 months.
-In all cases, the interval between any two such examinations.
-If any vessel does not maintain its class and/or fails any annual survey, intermediate survey, drydocking or special survey, the vessel will be unable to carry cargo between ports and will be unemployable and uninsurable which could cause us to be in violation of covenants, could have a material adverse impact on our financial condition and results of operations.
+In all cases, the interval between any two such examinations is not to exceed 36 months.
+If any vessel does not maintain its class and/or fails any annual survey, intermediate survey, drydocking or special survey, the vessel will be unable to carry cargo between ports and will be unemployable and uninsurable which could cause us to be in violation of certain covenants in our loan agreements.
+Any such inability to carry cargo or be employed, or any such violation of covenants, could have a material adverse impact on our financial condition and results of operations.